History of antisemitism in the United States: Civil War

 On December 17, 1862, Major General Ulysses S. Grant issued General Order No. 11 expelling Jews from areas under his control in western Tennessee:

 The Jews, as a class violating every regulation of trade established by the Treasury Department and also department orders, are hereby expelled ... within twenty-four hours from the receipt of this order.

 Grant later issued an order "that no Jews are to be permitted to travel on the road southward."
 His aide, Colonel John V. DuBois, ordered "all cotton speculators, Jews, and all vagabonds with no honest means of support", to leave the district.
 "The Israelites especially should be kept out ... they are such an intolerable nuisance."

 This order was rescinded by President Lincoln but not until it had been enforced in a number of towns.
 According to Jerome Chanes, Lincoln's revocation of Grant's order was based primarily on "constitutional strictures against ... the federal government singling out any group for special treatment."
 Chanes characterizes General Order No. 11 as "unique in the history of the United States" because it was the only overtly antisemitic official action of the United States government.
 Grant apologized when he ran for president in 1868, and as president, 1869–1877, he was quite friendly toward Jews.

 Late 19th century

 According to historians Ronald J. Jensen and Stuart Knee, by the 1870s Russian-American relations were strained by the mistreatment of American Jewish visitors in Russia.
 President Grant quickly responded to American Jewish requests for action to protect visitors.
-By the 1880s, the outbreak of anti-Semitic pogroms in Russia and consequent mass emigration of Jews to New York made relations worse.
+By the 1880s, the outbreak of antisemitic pogroms in Russia and consequent mass emigration of Jews to New York made relations worse.
 After 1880, escalating pogroms alienated both elite opinion and public opinion in the United States.
 In 1903, the Kishinev pogrom killed 47 Jews, injured 400, and left 10,000 homeless and dependent on relief.
 American Jews began large-scale organized financial help and assisted in emigration from Russia.
 More violence in Russia led in 1911 to the United States repealing an 1832 commercial treaty.